nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info">
-:information_source: The target project should already exist in Mycelium.
+:information_source: The target project should already exist in :mushroom:Mycelium.
 Otherwise, an error will be displayed and no changes are made to the data.
 </div>

 <div markdown="span" class="alert alert-danger">
 :warning: It is not possible to "unset" an optional field.
-For example, Mycelium allows projects to have deadlines.
+For example, :mushroom:Mycelium allows projects to have deadlines.
 Suppose that you have a project, which currently has a deadline.
 Then it is not possible to use the `up` command to unset the deadline.
 </div>